 So before sending a notification, segment your subscribers based on their time zones.
 This will help you send out batch notifications based on what time they are more likely to be active.
 For example, sending a notification to your subscriber at 12:30 am is definitely not going to make him want to jump online and make a purchase.

 Personalization is a mandate, no matter what channel of communication you use.
 Similarly, when creating your web push notification campaign, focus on reducing the subscriber churn by focusing on personalization.
 If they have opted in, they expect communication that is contextual to their interests.

 For example, if I am looking for headphones and receive a notification for speakers on sale, I’m bound to get agitated!

-Using machine learning and smart conversion optimization tools like Wigzo, you can understand what each of your store visitor, is looking for.
-You can also dig deeper to go beyond the general demographics, to identify their purchase triggers and target them on behavioural data.
-Simply put, web push personalization on a 1:1 basis can get you 25% more click through rates.
+Using machine learning and smart conversion optimization tools like Wigzo, you can understand what each of your store visitors, is looking for.
+You can also dig deeper to go beyond the general demographics, to identify their purchase triggers and target them on behavioral data.
+Simply put, web push personalization on a 1:1 basis can get you 25% more click-through rates.

 Types of personalization on web push notifications: